 An “Amateur” is a person who engages in a sport or creative activity solely for personal enjoyment and who is not seeking to derive a living from the activity.
 This also includes a person playing or coaching in a charity game.”

 The definition of an amateur sportsperson has not changed so individuals may still argue that they are engaging in the sport ‘solely for personal enjoyment’.
 However, some of the scenarios in the new professional sportsperson definition now conflict with the amateur sportsperson definition so a cautious approach should be taken.

 The risk that an accidental breach may occur is potentially high in our view.

-For example, a person in the UK under a category of leave restricting work as a professional sportsperson, who provides amateur coaching at a non-charity event such as a local youth football match, may be undertaking scenario eight of the professional sportsperson definition.
-This may be so even though the individual may be performing this service ‘solely for personal enjoyment’.
+For example, a person in the UK under a category of leave restricting work as a professional sportsperson, who provides amateur coaching services at a non-charity event such as a local youth football match, may be undertaking scenario eight of the professional sportsperson definition.
+We are concerned that the definition is so wide that the Home Office could view this as a breach even though the individual may be a volunteer who is performing the service ‘solely for personal enjoyment’.

 There are similar rules prohibiting work in the UK as an entertainer.
 However, the Home Office has provided an exception for international students who will perform otherwise prohibited work as part of a work placement element of a dance or music degree-level course.
 This therefore allows them to gain essential experience of performances, etc.

 We would urge the Home Office to provide an explanation as to the activities that are, and are not, covered by the new definition and/or to revise the definition.
 At the very least, a number of exceptions should be allowed.